New Jersey Stage logo

 originally published: 02/27/2025

-This electrifying new production transforms some of the city's most iconic landmarks into portals to adventure as two high school prodigies find themselves caught in a struggle between secret societies dedicated to safeguarding Franklin’s discoveries.
-Fans of The Goonies, Stranger Things, Harry Potter, The Da Vinci Code, and National Treasure will enjoy the artistry in this electrifying live stage production.
+This electrifying new production transforms some of the city's most iconic landmarks into portals to adventure as two high school prodigies find themselves racing against time to protect Franklin’s secret inventions.
+Fans of The Goonies, Stranger Things, Harry Potter, and National Treasure will enjoy the artistry and mystery of this thrilling live stage production.

 Pig Iron Theatre Company, founded in 1995 in Philadelphia, has long been recognized for its daring and highly physical approach to theater-making.
-Its genre-defying works have earned critical acclaim.
-Their upcoming production of Franklin's Key marks a significant shift from past experimental and genre- defying works, embracing a more fantastical, family-friendly approach to storytelling.
+Their genre-defying works have earned critical acclaim, with multiple Obie and Barrymore Awards.
+The upcoming production of Franklin's Key marks a significant shift from past experimental works often seen at the Philadelphia Fringe Festival, embracing a more fantastical, family-friendly approach to storytelling.

 Set in present-day Philadelphia, Franklin's Key follows two teenage prodigies: Temple, a self-taught scientist, and her brother Arturo, a gifted musician.
 The two uncover an ancient mystery, setting off a chain reaction that draws them into a secret battle between rival factions seeking to harness the incredible but volatile powers of Franklin's long-lost technology.
 Temple and Arturo, aided by a cast of quirky friends, traverse hidden tunnels under the city, leading them from abandoned subway platforms to the iconic statue of William Penn atop City Hall and the building-sized organ inside the old Wanamaker Department Store.
 With time running out, the team must navigate the labyrinth of Philadelphia's forgotten tunnels, evade powerful enemies, and unlock the secrets Franklin left behind before his discoveries fall into the wrong hands.